huggingface/transformers/docs/source/model_doc/mbart.rst

 MBart-50 was introduced in the `Multilingual Translation with Extensible Multilingual Pretraining and Finetuning
 <https://arxiv.org/abs/2008.00401>` paper by Yuqing Tang, Chau Tran, Xian Li, Peng-Jen Chen, Naman Goyal, Vishrav
-Chaudhary, Jiatao Gu, Angela Fan. mBART-50 is pre-traied on 50 languages using the original `mbart-large-cc25` checkpoint and extendeding it's embeddings to support a set of 25 languages in addition to the 25 languages mBART model.
+Chaudhary, Jiatao Gu, Angela Fan. mBART-50 is created using the original `mbart-large-cc25` checkpoint by extendeding its embedding layers with randomly initialized vectors for an extra set of 25 language tokens and then pre-trained on 50 languages.

 According to the abstract

 *Multilingual translation models can be created through multilingual finetuning.
 Instead of finetuning on one direction, a pretrained model is finetuned on many directions at the same time.
-It demonstrate that pretrained models can be extended to incorporate additional languages without loss of performance.
+It demonstrates that pretrained models can be extended to incorporate additional languages without loss of performance.
 Multilingual finetuning improves on average 1 BLEU over the strongest baselines (being either multilingual from scratch or bilingual finetuning) while improving 9.3 BLEU on average over bilingual baselines from scratch.*